 Day 6: Thursday 22 March, Melbourne – Yarra Valley – Melbourne

-- Guided tour and afternoon tea at Dame Nelly Melba’s home, Coombe Estate
+- Guided tour and morning tea at Dame Nelly Melba’s home, Coombe Estate

 We’ll also hear about the creation of a garden from bare paddocks by owner, John Van de Linde from Alowyn Gardens.
 After three years clearing blackberry from paddocks and improving the soil the first tree was planted in 1999.
 The four acre gardens are designed along strong symmetrical lines and include a perennial border, a silver birch forest, edible garden, and a formal parterre garden leading through to a series of small courtyards and display gardens.